-Since [self-grasping] is the root of samsara, without refuting the object of the mode of apprehension of that (the conceived object of that) you will not be able to abandon self-grasping.
+Since [self-grasping] is the root of samsara, without refuting the conceived object of that you will not be able to abandon self-grasping.
 As said by Dharmakirti:

-Without refuting its object

-You will not be able to abandon [self-grasping].
+Without refuting its object You will not be able to abandon [self-grasping].